- Longevity Spinach: What It Is and How To Grow It - March 4, 2024

-Yardlong bean, also called Chinese long bean or asparagus bean, is an annual vegetable grown for its long, edible pods.
+Yardlong bean of the Leguminosae family, also called Chinese long bean or asparagus bean, is an annual vegetable grown for its long, edible pods.

 The beans are a staple in many Asian dishes and can liven up your garden and culinary prowess alike.